RocketCommunicationsInc/astro-uxds/_content/components/checkbox.md

 A checkbox can be configured for required input.
 Help Text for individual Checkbox list items left-aligns with the item’s text and not its icon for easier text scanning.
 To learn more about adding Help Text or Validation to Checkboxes or Checkbox groups, see the [Forms and Validation](/patterns/forms-and-validation) guidance.

 ::: note
 Don’t use a Checkbox to initiate an action.
-Instead, use an [Action Button](/components/button) or a [Toggle Button](/components/toggle)
+Instead, use an [Action Button](/components/button) or a [Switch Button](/components/switch)
 :::

 ## Examples